About the Awards

 The Virginia Hamilton and Arnold Adoff Creative Outreach Grants for Teachers and Librarians

-The Virginia Hamilton and Arnold Adoff Creative Outreach Grants for Teachers and Librarians awards two grants of up to $1,000 each.
-One grant is given to a teacher and another to a librarian for proposals to develop new classroom or library programs that raise awareness of multicultural literature among young people; particularly but not exclusively through the works of Virginia Hamilton.
+The Virginia Hamilton and Arnold Adoff Creative Outreach Grants for Teachers and Librarians awarded two grants of up to $1,000 each.
+One grant was given to a teacher and another to a librarian for proposals to develop new classroom or library programs that raised awareness of multicultural literature among young people; particularly but not exclusively through the works of Virginia Hamilton.

 The Arnold Adoff Poetry Awards

-First awarded in 2016, the Arnold Adoff Poetry Awards seek to recognize excellence in multicultural poetry for youth, for readers at the primary level, middle level, and teens.
-The awards also hope to inspire a poet early in his or her career with the “New Voices” award.
-The purpose of the awards is to highlight the power of poetry, encourage publishers to publish works of poetry from a variety of perspectives, commend poets for various student populations, and encourage the reading of poetry.
+First awarded in 2016, the Arnold Adoff Poetry Awards sought to recognize excellence in multicultural poetry for youth, for readers at the primary level, middle level and teens.
+The awards also hoped to inspire a poet early in his or her career with the “New Voices” award.
+The purpose of the awards was to highlight the power of poetry, encourage publishers to publish works of poetry from a variety of perspectives, commend poets for various student populations, and encourage the reading of poetry.
 Four awards are announced yearly at the Virginia Hamilton Conference.

-Award winners each receive a check for $500, a certificate, and an award, affectionately named the “Rudini” to honor Rudine Sims Bishop, professor emerita from The Ohio State University.
+Award winners each received a check for $500, a certificate and an award, affectionately named the “Rudini” to honor Rudine Sims Bishop, professor emerita from The Ohio State University.
 An author, historian, and foremost expert on African American youth literature, she has been a tireless activist for more than 50 years in the struggles for diversity and excellence.
 Honor Award recipients receive a certificate.